Skip to main content

 Cancelling

-DLP interactive flow
+Privacy Shield interactive flow

-event: dlp_finding
+event: dlp_preview

-The client must respond with the user's choice:
+The client must resolve the decision:

-POST /api/chat/msg_pending/dlp-decision
+POST /api/chat/dlp-decision

 Authorization: Bearer <jwt>